 CBD Is Not a Sleep Aid

 A common misconception is that CBD helps with sleep, but instead it actually stimulates the brain.
 People on benzodiazepines may turn to CBD for a calming effect, but they will not find helpful results.
 CBD is meant to help with pain, specifically brain diseases and injuries.
-It has tremendous value when used properly, but when used in other situations, especially when paired with other drugs, it has to be monitored closely, as is the same with all drug combinations.
+It has tremendous value when used properly, but when used in other situations, especially when paired with other drugs, it has to be monitored closely, as is the same with all drug/drug combinations.

 For those doing a benzodiazepine withdrawal, taking CBD or marijuana is not advisable.
 It actually hinders progress because it increases a person’s drug intake.
 During withdrawal, stability is crucial and leads to better recovery.
 The pairing of drugs can also bring more side effects and breathing issues from the impact of the drugs interacting.

 Overall CBD and marijuana should not be used during benzodiazepine withdrawal.
 Withdrawal progress can be seriously impacted by the taking of other drugs, including extending time and increasing health risks.
 It is recommended to wait to take CBD or marijuana until you are off of benzodiazepines and significantly withdrawn.

 If you’ve become addicted to benzodiazepines, such as Ativan, Alprazolam, and Temazepam, there is hope.
 At Point of Return our professional team can assist you in a way that is not only safe and comfortable, but leads to success and lasting results for withdrawal from benzodiazepines.